alexpkeil1/LSurvival.jl/docs/src/nonparametric.md

 Number of events:  43.7388
 Number of unique event times:       15
 ```

-## Plot survival curve
+### Plotting the survival curve
-# Kaplan-Meier estimator of the cumulative risk/survival
 ```julia
 plot(mfit)
 savefig("km.svg")
 ```
 ![Kaplan-Meier](fig/km.svg)

-# Checking whether marginal distribution of the outcome comports with a parametric Weibull or Exponential model
+### Checking whether marginal distribution of the outcome comports with a parametric Weibull or Exponential model
  - a straight line implies Weibull
  - a flat line implies Exponential (a special case of Weibull)
 ```julia